luyadev/luya.io/docs/guide/ngrest/activeselection.md

-# Active Selection
+# Active Selections

-Active Selections are anlog to [[ngrest-activebutton.md]].
-When `luya\admin\ngrest\base\NgRestModel::ngRestActiveSelections()` are defined, checkboxes will appear in the CRUD list (overview of all records) and a the active selection buttons are visible in the bottom.
+<class name="luya\admin\ngrest\base\ActiveSelection" /> are anlog to [Active Buttons](activebutton.md).
+When <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestActiveSelections" /> are defined, checkboxes will appear in the CRUD list (overview of all records) and a the active selection buttons are visible in the bottom.
 A click on the button interacts with the selected items/rows.

-There are built in Active Selections you can use and configure or you can create your own Active Selections and attach them to an [[/guide/ngrest/model]].
+There are built in Active Selections you can use and configure or you can create your own Active Selections and attach them to an [NgRestModel](model.md)

-+ `luya\admin\selections\DeleteActiveSelection`
++ <class name="luya\admin\selections\DeleteActiveSelection" />

 ## Inline

-Compare to [[ngrest-activebutton.md]] or [[/guide/ngrest/activewindow]] Active Selections can be defined inline as anonymus function inside the [[/guide/ngrest/model]] `luya\admin\ngrest\base\NgRestModel::ngRestActiveSelections()` method.
+Compare to [Active Buttons](activebutton.md) or [Active Windows](activewindow.md), the Active Selections can be defined inline as anonymus function inside the [NgRestModel](model.md) <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestActiveSelections" /> method.

 #### Basic Usage